How to Add a New Bidder Adaptor

 bidmanager.addBidResponse(adUnitCode, bidObject) function.
 To register multiple bids, call the function multiple times.

-1means the bid is valid.
+1 means the bid response is valid.
 For details about the status codes, see constants.json.

-- If the bid is invalid (no fill or error), use
+If the bid is invalid (no fill or error), create the

 In bidder API’s callback, there’ll be ID(s) that tie back to the request params in the